Sea lion: Diving adaptations

 Oxygen depletion limits dive duration, but carbon dioxide (CO_{2}) build-up also plays a role in the dive capabilities of many marine mammals.
 After a sea lion returns from a long dive, CO_{2} is not expired as fast as oxygen is replenished in the blood, due to the unloading complications with CO_{2}.
-However, having more than normal levels of CO_{2} in the blood does not seem to adversely affect dive behavior.
+However, having elevated levels of CO_{2} in the blood does not seem to adversely affect dive behavior.
 Compared to terrestrial mammals, sea lions have a higher tolerance to storing CO_{2} which is what normally tells mammals that they need to breathe.
 This ability to ignore a response to CO_{2} is likely brought on by increased carotid bodies which are sensors for oxygen levels that let the animal know its available oxygen supply.
 Yet, the sea lions cannot avoid the effects of gradual CO_{2} build-up which eventually causes the sea lions to spend more time at the surface after multiple repeated dives to allow for enough built up CO_{2} to be expired.

+Sea lions experience sensory adaptations in different environments like aquatic or terrestrial.
+In California sea lion specifically, their eye structure is fit for both water and dry land like with light sensitivity for different conditions.